Non-hormonal Birth Control: What Are Your Options?

 Condoms aren’t the only form of birth control that creates a barrier between your genitals and your partner’s genitals.
 The internal condom (or female condom) can be placed in the vagina or anus to stop sperm from reaching the egg or from transferring potential STDs.

-Other barrier methods include a diaphragm, cervical cap (FemCap), or sponge.
-A nurse or doctor can fit your for a diaphragm, which is a silicone disk inserted into the vagina to block sperm from getting in.
+Other barrier methods include a diaphragm, cervical cap (FemCap), or contraceptive sponge.
+A nurse or doctor can fit you for a diaphragm, which is a silicone disk inserted into the vagina to block sperm from getting in.
 A diaphragm is meant to be used along with spermicide.
 You also have to be fitted for a cervical cap, which is smaller than a diaphragm but also made of silicone to cover your cervix.
 The sponge, which is made of plastic and includes spermicide, is also placed in your vagina before sex to block the entrance.

-You can insert a diaphragm two hours before sex and leave it in for 24 hours, while a cervical cap can go in up to 42 hours before having sex stay in your vagina for up to two days.
+You can insert a diaphragm two hours before sex and leave it in for 24 hours, while a cervical cap can go in up to 42 hours before having sex and stay in your vagina for up to two days.
 The sponge can be inserted up to 24 hours before having sex, and shouldn’t be left in for more than 30 hours.
 You should leave all of these options in your vagina for at least six hours after intercourse.

 Success Rate: Condoms are 85 percent effective, internal condoms are 79 percent effective, diaphragms are 88 percent effective, the sponge is 76 to 88 percent effective, and a cervical cap is 71 to 86 percent effective.